We discuss the following topics in this blog:

 Urban areas will have to be redesigned and planned to survive the effects of climate change and disasters.
 Architects will have to provide for more ventilation and natural light and reduce the use of air conditioners.

-Any city planning should be inclusive with space for the poor, the vulnerable and the migrant sections who are subject to the maximum stress during crisis.
+Any city planning should be inclusive with space for the poor, the vulnerable and the migrant sections who are subject to the maximum stress during a crisis.

 In the future, architects might find design solutions for buildings and societies that enable people to socialise without overcrowding restaurants, bars and clubs.

-With WFH likely to become a norm in the future, people would prefer staying back in their home cities (many a times tier-2 or tier-3 cities).
+With WFH likely to become a norm in the future, people would prefer staying back in their home cities (many a time, tier-2 or tier-3 cities).
 The urban developers must think about offering affordable residential options and a higher quality of life just as they were used to in metros.

 Our cities are major contributors to the national economy, there is a need to maximise the economic potential of these urban clusters and other tier-1 and tier-2 towns.
 The aim is to promote local economic growth.